Does My Water Contain Lead?

 Lead can contaminate water through piping, older faucet fixtures or water supply sources.
-This happens when water is not properly treated with anticorrosive—it picks up lead as it travels through lead pipes or faucets.
+This happens when water is not properly treated with an anticorrosive—it picks up lead as it travels through lead pipes or faucets.
 If you know your home has lead pipes, don’t panic just yet.
 As long as your water is properly treated, you have nothing to fear.

 Lead poisoning is not something that happens overnight.
 It takes months or even years to build up in your system and start to create symptoms.
 Consult your doctor or pediatrician for testing immediately if you think you or a loved one could have lead poisoning.

-How to Remove Lead from Water
+How Do You Treat and Remove Lead from Water?

 Clearwater offers a variety of drinking water filtration systems that fit your budget and give you and your family the peace of mind knowing you’re drinking safe, clean water.
-Are you a renter who can’t install a full-house water filtration system?
-We also deliver clean water right to your door!

 Does Your Home Need a Lead Water Filter?